 In this course students will demonstrate the skills necessary to perform crimping of connectors, and terminations for various low-voltage and medium-voltage cable systems.
 Students will install and troubleshoot life safety systems, voice-data-video (VDV) cabling systems, and complete general maintenance of contactors, mechanical relays, and solid-state relays utilized in various heating, cooling, and lighting systems using the National Electric Code (NEC) requirements.
-At the end of this course, students will acquire the knowledge and skills necessary to complete level I National Center for Construction Education and Research (NCCER) qualification and also complete the Occupational Safety and Health Administration (OSHA) 10hour safety certification.
+Students have the opportunity to obtain the Occupational Safety and Health Administration (OSHA) 10hour safety certification

-MTX 20

-Powerplant Systems II
+MTX 20 Powerplant Systems II